 Grow a Pumpkin Patch.

 This is our favourite fall harvest activity to attend in October.
 A local farmer hosts a pumpkin festival with all things pumpkins including a large variety of heirloom pumpkins for purchase.
 They sell pumpkin pie, pumpkin lattes in the barn.
 You can bowl with pumpkins or purchase a pumpkin to catapolt into an empty field.
 There is a corn maze, a small children’s hay maze.
 A photographer comes and takes festive photos.
-They go all out, but essentially you could easily just grow pumpkins and sell at farmers markets, or from your farm.

 Start a corn maze.